WeblateOrg/weblate/docs/admin/access.rst

 ==============

 Weblate uses privileges system based on Django.
-The default setup (after you run :djadmin:`setupgroups`) consists of three groups `Guests`, `Users`, `Owners` and `Managers` which have privileges as described above.
+The default setup (after you run :djadmin:`setupgroups`) consists of three groups `Guests`, `Users` and `Managers` which have privileges as described above.
 All new users are automatically added to `Users` group.
 The `Guests` groups is used for not logged in users.
-The `Owners` groups adds special privileges to users owning a project.

 Basically `Users` are meant as regular translators and `Managers` for developers who need more control over the translation - they can force